 No pinching seams and rolling involved.
 Just topping the sheet with some cinnamon sugar and then rolling up the sheet and slicing into individual buns.

-The sticky part of the buns is a combination of brown sugar, butter, corn syrup, pecans and raisins.
-You’ll melt the butter and brown sugar together and then add your corn syrup and whisk until smooth.
+You’re going to love the sticky part of the buns.
+It’s a combination of brown sugar, butter, corn syrup, pecans and raisins.

 - butter